Cikampek

-Cikampek is a subdistrict of Karawang Regency, West Java, Indonesia and is divided into 10 administrative villages (kelurahan).
+Cikampek is an administrative district (kecamatan) of Karawang Regency, West Java, Indonesia and is divided into 10 administrative villages (kelurahan).
+It covers a land area of 36.34 km^{2}, and had a population of 127,173 as at mid 2024.
 The distance from Cikampek to Karawang city is 21 miles (34 km).

 Transportation

-Cikampek is situated in an area where many routes pass through from Jakarta to Central Java and East Java, including railway stations linking the cities of Jakarta, Bandung and Cirebon by rail, and is a main intersection of routes between the three cities.
+Cikampek District is situated in an area where many routes pass through from Jakarta to Central Java and East Java, including railway stations linking the cities of Jakarta, Bandung and Cirebon by rail, and is a main intersection of routes between the three cities.